 Spain: Fun-Shaped Ice Cream

 Ice cream in Canada tends to be shaped by the ubiquitous ice cream scoop—the round mound we’re so familiar with.
-While an ice cream scoop can be put to many other creative uses in the kitchen, in Spain they dispense with it altogether.
-According to McNish, you can wander down a grocery aisle in any major Spanish city—from Madrid to Barcelona—and you’ll likely find Frigo, a brand of ice cream which presents the favourite in a variety of quirky shapes, from rocket ships to pies.
+In Spain, however, they dispense with the scoop altogether.
+According to McNish, you can wander down a grocery aisle in any major Spanish city—from Madrid to Barcelona—and you’ll likely find Frigo, a brand of ice cream which presents the frosty treat in a variety of quirky shapes, from rocket ships to pies.
 For more of a gourmet experience, head to Madrid where you can visit Rocambolesc Gelateria.
 “They make an absolutely insane coconut and violet sorbet that you can top with a cloud of cotton candy and star shaped sprinkles.
-Rocambolesc even offers a cherry strawberry flavoured arbutus bear, which is Madrid’s fuzzy mascot, shaped popsicle as well as funky popsicles flavours, like Girona apple and blood orange plus mango sorbet, in wonky shapes like noses and fingers,” she says.
+Rocambolesc even offers a cherry/strawberry flavoured arbutus bear, which is Madrid’s fuzzy mascot, shaped popsicle as well as funky popsicles flavours, like Girona apple and blood orange plus mango sorbet, in wonky shapes like noses and fingers,” she says.

-While exploring the ancient Roman streets in scorching-hot heat, the very vision of a gelato stand may make your mouth begin to water.
-As a timeless tradition dating back to the Italian Renaissance, gelato is a popular summer day (or any day!) treat that helps you cool down from the sunshine.
+While exploring the ancient Roman streets under the scorching sun, the very vision of a gelato stand may make your mouth begin to water.
+As a timeless tradition dating back to the Italian Renaissance, gelato is a popular summer day (or any day!) treat that helps you cool down.
 Gelato likely will remind you of traditional ice cream at first glance, but it’s actually lower in fat.
 You’ll find it to be a thicker consistency with richer flavours (and ahem, likely, more sugar), infused with all sorts of sweet and savoury spices and ingredients.

 San Francisco: Taiyaki Ice Cream

-Visiting Turkey is definitely going to be an added bucket list destination when you feast your eyes on their mind-boggling ice cream tradition.
+One of the highlights of any trip to Turkey is a mouth-watering ice cream tradition called dondurma.
 Made with salep, an orchid root found locally, ice cream in Turkey is super-stretchy (like mozzarella cheese) and also very chewy (like gummies or taffy).
 And yet, it’s still cold.
 Made in a variety of flavours and served throughout the country, Turkey is the only place where you can actually nibble on this strange concoction, since orchid root is illegal to export.

-If you can make it to Cuba before the border closes again, McNish says you’ll have plenty of tropical, mouthwatering ice cream flavours to pick from—and for cheap.
-While the U.S. dollar is on par with the CUC (Cuban convertible pesos), most locals utilize a second currency called CUP (or Cuban pesos), which are worth about 1/24th of what a CUC note’s value.
-This means you can stop by any ice cream parlour (or as it’s called in Cuba, ‘heladeria’) and walk away with a huge cone for around eight cents.
+If you travel to Cuba, McNish says you’ll have plenty of tropical, mouthwatering ice cream flavours to pick from—and at bargain prices, to boot.
+You can stop by any ice cream parlour (or as it’s called in Cuba, ‘heladeria’) and walk away with a huge cone for under a dollar.
 A traditional Cuban flavour is ‘mantecado,’ which McNish explains has a custard base with a hint of cinnamon and nutmeg.
 Or if you’re more into fruit, coco glace is a coconut ice cream served inside of a coconut shell.

 Thailand: I Tim Pad